Doing Business with Council

 In accordance with the Australian Tax Office, Council requires all suppliers who do not have an ABN (or do not quote their ABN) to complete a ‘Statement by Supplier’ declaration form and attach it with every invoice submitted.
 This form can be found here.

-Councils preferred method is to have all invoices emailed to firstname.lastname@example.org this is a group email and will ensure your invoice is registered and processed in our system for prompt payment.
-Invoices received via mail are date stamped and emailed daily to email@example.com.
+- All tax invoices are to be emailed to firstname.lastname@example.org - this is a group email and will ensure your invoice is registered and processed in our system for prompt payment

 If tax invoices are delivered with goods, handed to Council officers or submitted in any other way, there can be no guarantee that they will reach the Finance Section.
 This may result in delayed payment of your account.

 Change of Details

 Should there be changes to any of your details please email these changes to email@example.com